titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 ## Tips and Traps

 ### Resolution
-ShaderToy is full of beautiful images.
+ShaderToy and other shader demo sites are full of beautiful images.
 Not all of them will look good on at lower resolution on a 55 foot, irregularly shaped vehicle.
 Fine lines might wind up pixelated, and hi-res detail might devolve to noise.
 If you can, give yourself a way of adjusting line width and detail level, so your pattern can be tuned to look its best.

 ### Performance
 As of this writing, TE's main computer will be a Mac Studio.
 Performance should not be a problem.

 ### Alpha
 TE patterns are meant to be layerable and mixable.
 Where possible, your pattern should